Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Measuring visibilities

 Next we pad and center the data so that the centre of the Airy disk-like envelope of the fringes set by the hole diameter is in the centre of a larger two-dimensional array of size $2048 \times 2048$.
 To find the correct pixel to center to, we first filter the acquired image with a wide (50 pixel) Gaussian kernel, then select the pixel with highest signal value.
 The Gaussian filtering removes the fringes leaving the remaining signal approximately corresponding to the fringe envelope.
 Without the filtering, the particular central pixel selected would be affected by the fringe position and the photon noise, rather than the envelope.

-An example CCD frame processed in this way is shown in Figure~\ref{fig:3mminterf}.
-With five apertures arranged in a non-redundant layout the interference pattern is complex.
+An example CCD frame processed in this way is shown in Fig.~\ref{fig:3mminterf}.
 The primary and first side lobe of the Airy disk envelope of the fringes can be seen.
 The measurement has high signal-to-noise with the fringes even in the first side-lobe clearly discernible above the noise.

-To calculate the coherent power between the apertures, i.e. the visibilities, we use the Fourier transform approximation of the van Cittert–Zernike theorem that the coherence and the image intensity are related by a Fourier transform.
+To calculate the visibilities, {we use the Fraunhofer diffraction integral, and the result that the Fourier transform of an intensity image is the auto-correlation of the field in the aperture plane}.
 We therefore compute the two-dimensional Fourier transform of the padded CCD frame using the FFT algorithm.
-Amplitude of an example Fourier transform is shown in Figure~\ref{fig:3mmfft}.
+Amplitude of an example Fourier transform of an ALBA image is shown in Figure~\ref{fig:3mmfft}.
 Distinct peaks can be seen in the FFT amplitude corresponding to each baseline (i.e., vector) between the apertures in the mask.

-We extract the correlated power on each of the baselines by calculating the complex sum of pixels within a circular aperture of radius 7\,pixels, centered at the calculated position of the baseline.
+We extract the {visibilities} on each of the baselines by calculating the complex sum of pixels within a circular aperture of radius 7\,pixels, centered at the calculated position of the baseline.
 With the array padding used here, 1\,mm on the mask corresponds to 2.54 pixels in the Fourier transformed interferogram and the correlated signal is expected up to twice the hole radius so the 7 pixel aperture captures almost all of the signal while minimising noise and systematics.
 The resulting complex sum value contains both the amplitude and phase of the visibility.